 - Prestige Pricing: This involves rounding off and setting a higher price for premium and exclusive products as rounded figures are easily processed and are preferred in such cases.

-Bundle pricing involves selling packages or set of goods or services at lower prices than they would have actually cost if sold separately.
-This is an effective strategy to bundle unsold products or products with less demand with the high selling products to clear up the shelf space and to increase the profits.
+Bundle pricing involves selling packages or sets of goods or services at lower prices than they would have actually cost if sold separately.
+This is an effective strategy to bundle unsold products or products with less demand with the high selling products to clear up the shelf space and increase the profits.